bioinfodlsu/attack_amr_pipeline/README.md

 and restore the activity of antibiotics that are no longer effective due to resistance.

-This serves as a guide to run the analysis pipeline for the wastewater samples written in the Workflow Description Language (WDL).
+This serves as a guide to run the analysis pipeline written in the Workflow Description Language (WDL).

 ## Installation